uxueballarin/PBLgrupo6/README.md

 2. Read your data with pandas:
 - CSV: use the function Variable.csv().
 - Excel: usa the function Variable.excel().
-3. Start cleaning your dataset using Variable.analyse().
+3. Start cleaning your dataset using Variable.analyze().
 4. Visualize the dataframe using the function Variable.visualize()
 5. Save the dataframe using Variable.save()